ghadakhedri1/GamePredictor/README.md

 # GamePredictor
-Using React native,this a mobile a game to predict a number for user
+Using React native and expo ,this a mobile a game to predict a number for user